deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

    client.client2.protocol=http
    client.client2.agent=SM_API
    ```
-1. Insert the following client unique properties
+1. Insert the following client unique properties:
    ```
    HttpActionNotifyClient.postUrl=https://<your-iota-starter-fleetmanagement>.mybluemix.net
    HttpActionNotifyClient.postUser=starter
    HttpActionNotifyClient.postPassword=Starter4Iot
    ```
-   Replace `postUrl` with your Fleet Management app URL, and replace postUser and postPassword with the right credentials if you have changed them.
+   1. Replace `postUrl` with your Fleet Management app URL.
+   2. Replace postUser and postPassword with the right credentials if you have changed them.
-1. Save the changes and close the editor
+   3. Save the changes and close the editor.

 A fragment of the gateway.properties file exists under `conf` folder of the `HttpActionNotifyClient` project.
 You can copy contents from the file.

-### Deploy custom plugins to IoT for Automotive
+### Deploy custom plugins to IBM IoT for Automotive
-1. Deploy exported `HttpActionNotifyClient` jar and updated gateway.properties to a VDH server using IoT for Automotive Plugin Deploy Tool
+1. Deploy exported `HttpActionNotifyClient` jar and updated gateway.properties to a VDH server using IoT for Automotive Plugin Deploy Tool.
-1. Deploy export the `FleetAlert` jar to an Agent server
+1. Deploy export the `FleetAlert` jar to an Agent server.
-1. Restart IoT for Automotive components using IoT for Automotive Plugin Deploy Tool as needed
+1. Restart IoT for Automotive components using IoT for Automotive Plugin Deploy Tool as needed.

 ## <a id="connect2iot4a"></a> Connecting the app to your IBM IoT for Automotive service